Talend/vault-sidecar-injector/README.md

 - Vault authentication using role `test-app-2` (value of `com.talend.application` label)
 - hook injected in application's container(s) to wait for secrets file availability
-- secrets fetched from Vault's path `secret/test-app-2/test-app-2-svc` using **several custom templates**
+- secrets fetched from Vault's path `secret/test-app-2/test-app-2-svc` using **several custom templates** (use `---` as separation between them)
-- secrets to be stored into `/opt/talend/secrets/secrets.properties` and `/opt/talend/secrets/secrets2.properties`
+- secrets to be stored into `/opt/talend/secrets/secrets.properties` (using first template) and `/opt/talend/secrets/secrets2.properties` (using second template)

 ```yaml
 apiVersion: apps/v1